Soda’s Detrimental Effects On Your Skin & Acne

 Another reason is that while caffeine, itself, is not a problem, we often tend to drink caffeine products in combination with other unhealthy products, such as milk, sweeteners, sugary and doughy snacks, etc. This means that avoiding caffeinated drinks may help you cut down on other unhelpful ‘goodies’ that you tend to enjoy with them.

 Sugar And Your Skin

-Out of all possible substances you could be ingesting, sugar is one of the worst ones in regards to your complexion.
+Out of all possible substances you could be ingesting, sugar is one of the worst ones5 in regard to your complexion.
 For example, while sun exposure has the potential to age you from the outside, the ingredients of soda can actually age you from the inside.

 Refined sugars also cause you to to gain weight quickly, by way of unhealthy calories.
 Being overweight makes your body more inclined to breaking out into zits, too.

 So, Does Soda Lead To Acne Or Not?